CrashedTV/Java/README.md

 # Java
+Hey It's me Ayush Shrestha.
-You can see the Java Content that I have learned (major points) which is in the docx format.
+You can see the Java Content in this repository that I have learned (major points) which is in the docx format.